 Thanks for making the time to join us today.
-My name is and this is We are with a consulting firm called Resource Development Associates and we e are here to help the County of San Mateo Behavioral Health and Recovery Services Dep artment with the Health Ambassador F Program - Youth.
-I will be facilitating our talk today and will take notes, but we won't use y our name unless we specifically ask if we can use your comment a is a quote.
+My name is and this is .
+We are with a consulting firm called Resource Development Associates and we are here to help the County of San Mateo Behavioral Health and Recovery Services Department with the Health Ambassador Program - Youth.
+I will be facilitating our talk today and will take notes, but we won't use your name unless we specifically ask if we can use your comment as a quote.